Delsey Paris, as the name suggests, comes from the land of baguettes and wine – France.

 If, however, you do that after the 30 days, you’ll have to cover the shipping costs to the repair center – they’ll only cover the return costs.
 The good thing is that Delsey has official dealers available in 110 countries, so you shouldn’t have a hard time shipping it there.

-If your suitcase is deemed to be not covered by the warranty, they’ll offer you to repair it at a cost, or ship it back to you for free.
+If the suitcase isn’t covered by the warranty, they’ll offer you to repair it at a cost, or ship it back to you for free.

-That said, yes, you’ll still find some premium models which are priced pretty high, like the Chatelet collection.
-They’re not necessarily overpriced, just made from better materials and offer more features.
+Yes, you’ll still find some premium models which are priced pretty high, like the Chatelet collection.
+But they’re not necessarily overpriced, just made from better materials and offer more features.